Abdulmaleekkona/CHE2241-PROJECT-2/README.md

 might significantly affect the system's behavior.

 A local sensitivity analysis was performed by perturbing each parameter's value, revealing that, at a 20% perturbation level, the concentration profile was more sensitive to changes in Cxm.
 This finding was confirmed by a global sensitivity analysis and the fitted equation, where Cxm exhibited the highest coefficient.

+## Implication

+The results suggest that efforts should be concentrated on accurately determining and characterizing the maximum biomass concentration (Cxm) when parameterizing the model.
+This practical guidance aids researchers and practitioners in focusing their experimental efforts on the most influential factors, potentially saving time and resources.
+This also has implications for techno-economic analyses of the bioprocess.